neileverette/Synthetic-Users-for-the-Design-Process/article.md

 5. Refine them as you learn.

+*Combine any of these with automation tools like n8n ( which we'll cover in a later story ), and you have a pipeline of innovation that will unleash your creativity, enabling you to focus on innovation, and less on manual effort*

 **Synthetic users don’t replace collaboration — they amplify your ability to think, explore, and prepare**